Description

 Where Atlas Fundament 90 mm Performs Best — Wall Types & Build-Up

-- Plinth zones with 90 mm graphite EPS above DPC: Position from ground level up to the damp-proof course where the facade above is being insulated with matching-thickness graphite EPS.
-The plinth-to-facade joint reads as one continuous plane.
+- Plinth zones with 90 mm graphite EPS above DPC: Position from ground level up to the damp-proof course where the facade above is being insulated with matching-thickness graphite EPS, so the plinth-to-facade joint reads as one continuous plane.

 - Below-DPC zones on solid-wall retrofits: Use on Victorian and Edwardian retrofit projects where the facade EWI build-up has been set at 90 mm to balance thermal target against window-reveal geometry.